IBM-EPBL/IBM-Project-5252-1658752657/Project Development Phase/Sprint 2/Readme.md

-# Procedure to run application
+# Procedure to run the Frontend application

 ## First navigate to the project